rishi1999/random-projections/README.md

 - Sean O'Hagan

 ## References
-A full list of references will be provided in the Overleaf document.
+A full list of references is provided in the final report linked above.

 ## Acknowledgements
 Thank you to our organizers, Akil Narayan and Yanlai Chen, along with our TAs, Justin Baker and Liu Yang, for supporting us throughout this program.